murrayk/postgis-integration-test-example/README.md

 Dataset viewed in QGIS
 ![Dataset qgis](docs/dataset-qgis.png)

-However the actual meat of the work would be carried out in a spatial analysis query like this.
+However the actual core logic of the work would be carried out in a spatial analysis query like this.

 ```sql
 "SELECT ward_name " +
        " FROM areas.city_of_edinburgh_council_area" +
        " WHERE ST_Contains(geom, ST_SetSRID(ST_MakePoint(?,?), 27700));",
 ```
-It previously was very difficult to add integration tests for this to the CI pipeline.
-Having the shared jenkins test db in a known consistent state for the tests to work
+It previously was very difficult to add integration tests for this to a CI pipeline.
+Having the shared jenkins test db in a known consistent state for the tests to work.

 Plus making sure the tests weren’t running in parallel, so tear down/setup steps weren’t corrupting.

 Sometimes you could stub the database layer but it overlooks that actually much of the logic of entire app is encapsulated in these spatial queries.
-And hope that the query and stub behaviour are kept in sync.

 I was looking into using docker to create a postgis image.
-However someone has already created good version already. https://hub.docker.com/r/mdillon/postgis/
+However someone has already created good versions. https://hub.docker.com/r/mdillon/postgis/

 >“The mdillon/postgis image provides a Docker container running Postgres 9 or 10 with PostGIS 2.4installed.
 This image is based on the official postgres image and provides variants for each version of Postgres 9 supported by the base image (9.3-9.6) and Postgres 10.”

 So you can choose docker image that matches your production setup.

-The next step was to try and hook it up to into our unit testing framework.
+The next step was to try and hook it up to into our standard spring-junit testing framework.

 I came across testcontainers(https://github.com/testcontainers/testcontainers-java).
 The testcontainer project has wide range of docker based to aid testing they also provides great integration code with junit.
 They don’t support postgis directly but substituting  their default postgres with a  mdillon/postgis image will work.